mdragone1/ESP32-IoT-Workshop/docs/part2/CERT2.md

   wifiClient.setClientRSACert(clientCert, clientKey);
 ```

-### Step 4 - Run the application
+### Step 4 - Run the Application

 Save, compile and upload the sketch to the device and verify the device connects.

-### Step 5 - Configure the security policy on the IoT platform
+### Step 5 - Configure the Security Policy on the IoT Platform

 You now have client certificates working with the device, so can now choose how you want devices to be verified.

 Note that you have to configure the connectivity settings for your IoT broker, or connect to one of the available services provided by a public MQTT broker such as
 mosquitto, to fit the authorisation style of your applications, such as: